 '''

-<script src="/jquery/jquery.js" type="text/javascript"></script>
+<script src="/jquery/jquery.tmpl.min.js" type="text/javascript"></script>

+You also need to use the new placeholders inside a <script> block:

+<script id="voucherTemplate" type="text/x-jquery-tmpl">

+[...
+Contents ...]

+</script>

 '''

 Graphics in user-defined pages

 All but the simplest web pages contain images, which are fetched by the client's browser independent of the HTML page itself.
 The graphic files for the pre-installed page are also stored on the device.
 The device automatically adapts the necessary permissions so that even unauthorized clients have access to the images without problems.
 However, every access to the referenced (device-external) images for user-defined pages are treated like a normal Internet access, and would automatically send the user back to the welcome or start page.